 - premises licences

-Under the Licensing Act the authority must review and publish a statement of its licensing policy every five years.
+Under the Licensing Act we must review and publish a statement of our licensing policy every five years.
 You can read more about how we review our licensing policies below.

 - Review of licensing policies

 For further information about the Gambling Act, please contact the Licensing team.

 Apply for an occasional use notice

 Apply for gambling premises licences

 (Can also be used to notify the Authority of your intent to provide Gaming Machines within a Premises Licensed under the Licensing Act 2003).